 - Personal Statement

-Prospective fellows will be invited to interview from beginning of September to the end of October for acceptance into the fellowship in the July of upcoming academic year.
+Prospective fellows will be invited to interview from the beginning of September to the end of October, and will start the fellowship in July of following year.

 We thank you again for your interest and look forward to receiving your application.